Oncor Electric Delivery: Major projects

-As of 2014, Oncor Electric Delivery Company was working in partnership with Siemens AG Power Technologies to build a smart grid in an exploration of the use of storage batteries and micro-grids.
+As of 2014, Oncor was working in partnership with Siemens AG Power Technologies to build a smart grid in an exploration of the use of storage batteries and micro-grids.
 The Competitive Renewable Energy Zone (CREZ) project was intended to improve the transmission of wind power to Oncor's grid.

-Oncor Electric Delivery Company works with private and public utilities throughout the country through organizations called Mutual Assistance Groups.
-Oncor is a member of Texas Mutual Assistance Group, Midwest Mutual Assistance Group, and the Southeastern Electric Exchange.
-The mutual partnerships are part of a larger network of utilities that meet throughout the year to share best practices and improve upon safety methods.
+Oncor works with private and public utilities nationwide through organizations called mutual assistance groups.
+Oncor is a member of the Texas Mutual Assistance Group, the Midwest Mutual Assistance Group, and the Southeastern Electric Exchange.
+These mutual partnerships are part of a larger network of utilities that meet throughout the year to share best practices and improve upon safety methods.
 Members are able to quickly access and deploy resources and personnel across long distances to communities impacted by severe weather.
-For example, Oncor crews were sent to Florida and Georgia to assist in Hurricane Matthew aftermath in 2016.
-Additionally, crews were sent to California to assist in restoring power to areas devastated by the region's wildfires in 2018, and to Florida to assist in preparing for Hurricane Dorian in 2019.
+For example, Oncor crews went to Florida and Georgia to assist in the aftermath of Hurricane Matthew in 2016.
+Oncor crews traveled to California in 2018 to help restore power to areas devastated by wildfires, as well as Florida in 2019 to assist in preparations for Hurricane Dorian.

 Environmental impact

-Oncor Electric Delivery Company's Take A Load Off provides a variety of energy efficiency programs for residences and businesses in an effort to reduce energy and save people money on their electric bill.
+Oncor Electric Delivery Company's Take A Load Off Texas provides a variety of energy efficiency programs for residences and businesses in an effort to reduce energy and save people money on their electric bill.
 Oncor budgeted more than $50 million for its programs in 2019; in the last ten years, Take A Load Off Texas has helped more than 250,000 customers reduce their energy usage.

-Oncor assisted with the adoption of larger, commercial electric vehicles.
+Oncor assisted with the adoption of larger, commercial electric vehicles in Texas.
 The company worked with electric vehicle original equipment manufacturers and other utilities to monitor the use of electric vehicles in its service territory, to provide power supply to vehicles and homes; it has helped install and plan locations for charging stations.

 For nine consecutive years, Oncor has partnered with the Arbor Day Foundation's Energy-Saving Trees Program to give away thousands of free trees to customers.
 The program is designed to help customers better understand where to plant trees for maximum energy savings and the protection of electrical equipment.

 Oncor's transmission system is planned to connect to a $104 million solar farm in Falls County.
 San Antonio–based OCI Solar Power is planning the project where 800 acres will be leased from private landowners in the reinvestment zone where it plans to build the 100-megawatt farm.

 Oncor partnered with IBM Oncor to predict for preventative maintenance where vegetative growth is most likely to interfere with power lines, which can cause blackouts and wildfires.